If you love nature, camping, and getting back to the basics, then off grid living probably sounds pretty appealing.

 Texas is ideal for growing crops due to its long growing season.

-That said, you may find it difficult to find a freshwater source, and you’ll have to invest in a way to store it properly because it can evaporate quite in the arid environment.
+That said, you may find it difficult to find a freshwater source, and you’ll have to invest in a way to store it properly because it can evaporate quite quickly in the arid environment.

 Of all the off grid living states, Tennessee is one of the few that sees all four seasons.

 You’ll be able to hunt, raise livestock, and grow crops if you choose to call Tennessee home.

 While laws are relaxed in regard to off grid living, you can’t legally collect and use your own rainwater.

 Fortunately, water is abundant here, so you can find freshwater springs to use instead.